StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 * Agent V2 pushes [retrieved data](dynatrace.md#data-retrieved) to StackState.
     * [Topology data](dynatrace.md#topology) is translated into components and relations.
     * [Tags](dynatrace.md#tags) defined in Dynatrace are added to components and relations in StackState.
 Any defined StackState tags are used by StackState when the topology is retrieved.
-    * [Events](dynatrace.md#events) are available in the StackState Events Perspective and listed in the details pane of the StackState UI.
+    * [Events](dynatrace.md#events) are available in the StackState Events Perspective and listed in the right panel of the StackState UI.

 ## Setup